tsupplis/cpm86-hacking/README.md

 - The Super Cool emu2 DOS emulator to run the DR tools on macOS and Linux (https://github.com/dmsc/emu2).
 This is an incredible way to bring dos command line development tools to a modern and up to date shell/make/whatever based dev environment.
 Another stunning emulator.
 Emu2 and PCE are an incredible pair.
 - mtools 4 and cpmtools 2.20

 There is of course the painful case of CP/M-86 only tools like gencmd and asm86.
-Till I find the sources and try to build DOS version for cross compilation, I am using the same technique but with zxcc thar provides a transparent shell integrated CP/M-80 3.1 emulation.
+Till I find the sources and try to build DOS versions for cross compilation, I am using the same technique but with zxcc thar provides a transparent shell integrated CP/M-80 3.1 emulation.
 ZXCC can be found on his author web site (https://www.seasip.info/Unix/Zxcc/).
 ASM86 and GENCMD are both available as CP/M .COM binaries.
 This side is by the way one of the best sources of information on CP/M. ZXCC initially focused on being a wrapper for Hitech-C is working faultlessly on all the dev tools I threw at it.

 ## PCE tools shortcuts
 - pcetime has no option, It displays and sets up the clock using